 The adjacent plan shows the proposed areas identified for habitat enhancement.
 A mixture of wildflower grassland and mixed scrub is proposed within these perimeter areas.
-Due to the low baseline assessment of the current site, these enhancements are estimated to provide approximately 480% biodiversity net gain within the development area boundary.
+Due to the low baseline assessment of the current site, these enhancements are estimated to exceed the required 10% net gain for area habitats.